Understanding Cardiovascular Conditions

 Recognize When to Consult a Healthcare Provider

-• Shortness of Breath: Struggling to breathe during everyday activities can be a sign of a serious cardiovascular problem.
+• Shortness of breath: Struggling to breathe during everyday activities can be a sign of a serious cardiovascular problem.

 The central node represents the main topic, while each branch shows a symptom that may indicate the need for medical advice.
 The descriptions help explain why these symptoms are important to recognize.